qg5/ethereum-hdwallet/README.md

 # Ethereum HDWallet
-A GoLang library for hierarchical deterministic wallets (HD wallets) compatible with Ethereum.
+A Go library for hierarchical deterministic wallets (HD wallets) compatible with Ethereum.

 ## Installation